zerospiel/docs/docs/templatehowto/helm-values-overrides.md

 # Helm Values Overrides

 This document describes all Helm values that are automatically configured when deploying a cluster or a provider.
-To effectively use these values, the ClusterTemplate's or ProviderTemplate's Helm chart must be designed to consume them.
+To effectively use these values, the `ClusterTemplate`'s or `ProviderTemplate`'s Helm chart must be designed to consume them.
 For complete examples of cluster and provider templates that consume these values, refer to the [templates](https://github.com/k0rdent/kcm/tree/main/templates) in the `k0rdent/kcm` repository.

 ## `global`

-These values are globally configured during KCM installation or in the Management object and are automatically passed to all cluster and provider values.
+These values are globally configured during KCM installation or in the `Management` object and are automatically passed to all cluster and provider values.

 Supported global configuration options (example of KCM values configuration):